ehcloninger/my72mgb/_posts/2023-01-15-replacing-an-mgb-fuel-tank.md

 > This post will be a bit different.
 Less of a narrative of the experience and more of a "how to".
 There will be bits of my self here, but the hope is to pass along this knowledge to possibly the next newbie.

+> Also, I recognize that I'm mixing tense and person in this post.
+It's stream-of-consciousness writing.
+It's not going into a peer-reviewed journal, so I'm confident the point will be made.

 After my unplanned [tow trip](/blog/first-tow-trip-of-2023/), I [consulted with the experts on MGExp](https://www.mgexp.com/forum/mgb-and-gt-forum.1/first-tow-trip-of-2023.4604172/).
 The advice was split between the rust in the tank causing the engine to stop and taking the electrical with it versus the coil went bad from last summers' heat issues causing the fuel pump to stop working.
 I already had the replacement fuel tank in my garage and I ordered a Pertronix Flame Thrower coil after attempting (and failing) to find the gold standard Bosch Blue 00012 anywhere in North America.

 During the week, I prepped by watching a few videos of people changing their MGB tanks.
 There are several on YouTube, but I like the one below from Steve Denton the best.
 He doesn't have a lot of useless narration about unrelated stuff, although you have to pay attention to what he's doing to catch the details.